Cpt-Shaan/YOLO_DocSegmentation/README.md

 # YOLOv10 Document Segmentation Web-app

 ## Overview
 A streamlit app for Document segmentation into different sections.
+The web-app also performs OCR on the text-based annotated sections, and image-analysis on the image sections in each page of the document.

 This app uses the YOLOv10x model for document segmentation to annotate various sections of a document such as text-fileds, formulae, pictures, list-items,etc.
 The model uses pretrained weights which may be dowloaded using this [colab notebook](Doc_analysis.ipynb)